iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Rubbish ⁷<br> :date: __2020-12-28 09:27:39__

+> By chance checked my exposure notifications in Google settings, only to find it hadn't checked for 11 days.
+Contacted Others and so far 37 people have the same issue of varying timescales with no checking.
+Longest is 36 days.
+This seems like a major flaw.<br> :date: __2020-12-28 06:31:53__

+> Relying on Bluetooth my phone is constantly connected to my smart watch ⌚ so how can the app work then ?<br> :date: __2020-12-27 18:14:40__

+> Point won't let me enter the code I recieced again testing positive for covid.
+So if I can't enter my code to warn other then why is the point on having this on my phone for the last so months....pointless<br> :date: __2020-12-26 14:24:49__

+> App stopped exposure checks on December 15th<br> :date: __2020-12-25 08:22:55__

+> No alert to update of app.
+Thought this might have been a basic essential.<br> :date: __2020-12-24 21:39:03__

+> Been out every day at work etc in many different locations and last scan done was 8 days ago??
+1 in the past 14 days, this is a waste of time.......<br> :date: __2020-12-23 17:30:06__

+> Had this app since it came out worked great, however since the update it never works.
+One scan done in the last 14 days.
+Disappointed no wonder the numbers are rising.<br> :date: __2020-12-23 03:13:34__

+> Doesn't carry out exposure checks, I had the entire month of November with 0 checks carried out, uninstalled the app and reinstalled it.
+Worked for two weeks before stopping checks again.
+Completely pointless if it just gathers keys but doesn't carry out any exposure checks.<br> :date: __2020-12-23 00:57:01__

 > I work in a hospital that has covid patients, NOT ONCE HAVE I BEEN NOTIFIED THAT IVE BEEN NEAR ANYONE WITH IT.
 Also, if a person has it, if they don't put code into the app, then its useless.<br> :date: __2020-12-20 07:44:09__

-> CONTROLAVIRUS. .
-Switch off your TV..bin the mask..
-Hug each other..
-Educate yourselves..#lulz<br> :date: __2020-12-19 08:30:42__

-> Covid test positive no code giving<br> :date: __2020-12-18 23:11:10__

-> Do not download protect your privacy<br> :date: __2020-12-18 18:38:43__

-> Been out every day at work etc in many different locations and last scan done was 8 days ago??
-3 in the past 14 days, this is a waste of time.......<br> :date: __2020-12-17 23:43:54__

-> DO NOT DOWNLOAD THIS.
-App is getting deleted!!!
-Had it from the get go and for some reason it decided to stop checking for contacts a few weeks ago.
-Anyway, installed the new app today and received a close contact notification.
-I have now been told by NHS Scotland contact tracers that it is up to me whether to self isolate or not!!!!
-Whats then point in having the app if thats the case?<br> :date: __2020-12-16 17:46:44__

-> Got an alert 6 days late.
-I work in retail.
-This app is broken.
-Be aware.<br> :date: __2020-12-16 15:56:17__

-> Bruh this game sucks<br> :date: __2020-12-16 09:31:50__

-> Work in a Nursery.
-Was not notified when a family tested positive for Covid.<br> :date: __2020-12-15 19:20:15__

-> Got a notification that I had to isolate for 10 days....
-2 days after this isolation period had finished<br> :date: __2020-12-15 15:44:39__